osteele/Arduino_SerialRecord/README.md

   potentiometer to that pin, you can control this value by moving the pot.

-This sketch pairs well with the RecieveMultipleValues example from the [SerialRecord library for Processing 4] library.
+This sketch pairs well with the RecieveMultipleValues example from the [SerialRecord library for Processing] library.

 You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.